 Border Control, Slovenia

 You will need to show your passport to the Slovenian authorities who will approach you on the train (they were friendly!)
 This was pretty much a direct train from Budapest to Ljubljana, it was the fastest available.

 Welcome to Ljubljana

 Turn left at the bottom of the stairs to head to the city centre.
 The bus station (address: Trg OF) is very close for those making connections to the likes of beautiful Bled.

 Bla Bla Car

-An alternative option is to check out the Bla Bla Car website for a car share possibility.
+Check out the Bla Bla Car website for a car share possibility.
 This site connects drivers with travellers.
 Type in your location and designation, check the price, type of car, luggage restrictions etc. We found that the later you leave it, the more expensive Bla Bla Car journeys become.

-We’ve checked out Bla Bla Car for our next trip, Zagreb to Sarajevo, the bus is 25 euros per person and Bla Bla Car is 17 – 25 euro, however there are no drivers available on the date we want to leave.
+We’ve checked out Bla Bla Car for our next trip, Zagreb to Sarajevo, the bus is 25 euros per person and Bla Bla Car is 17 – 25 euro, however, there are no drivers available on the date we want to leave.

-(tips on what to do and essential travel information)
+Tips on what to do and essential travel information…

 - Taste Hungary Tours – Recipe for Success